 a matrix, data frame or an ExpressionSet object.
-Each row of data (or exprs (data), respectively) must correspond to a gene, and each column to a sample a numeric vector of length ncol (data) containing the class labels of the samples.
+Each row of data (or exprs (data), respectively) must correspond to a variable (e.g., a gene), and each column to a sample (i.e. an observation).

+a numeric vector of length ncol (data) containing the class labels of the samples.
 In the two class paired case, cl can also be a matrix with ncol (data) rows and 2 columns.
 If data is an ExpressionSet object, cl can also be a character string naming the column of pData (data) that contains the class labels of the samples.